openvinotoolkit/open_model_zoo/tools/accuracy_checker/openvino/tools/accuracy_checker/postprocessor/README.md

   * `dst_width` and `dst_height` - destination width and height respectively.
 You can also use `size` instead in case when destination sizes are equal.
 * `resize_prediction_boxes` - resizing normalized detection prediction boxes according to image size.
 Supported representations: `DetectionAnotation`, `DetectionPrediction`.
   * `rescale` if this option enabled, rescaling boxes on input size will be performed before multiplying on original input size.
 (Optional, default `False`).
+  * `unpadding` if this option enabled, recalculation of boxes normalized coordinates to remove additional padding will be performed before multiplying on original input size.
+(Optional, default `False`).
 * `faster_rcnn_postprocessing_resize` - resizing normalized detection prediction boxes according to the original image size before preprocessing steps.
     Supported representations: `DetectionAnotation`, `DetectionPrediction`.
     At the moment works in the following cases only: